pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

       - time: "12:00"
         sessions:
-          - title: "ELI5: Implementing digital certificates for a post-quantum world"
+          - title: "ELI5: Implementing Digital Certificates for a Post-Quantum World"
             description: |
               This presentation will focus on the pragmatic steps IT teams can take now to prepare for deployment of post-quantum cryptographic algorithms once it becomes practical.
 This conversation will directly connect the steps back to IT teams’ day-to-day tasks, as it relates to certificate management, and help practitioners identify exactly what they need to do today to begin the process of being post-quantum ready.
 The presentation will go over: (1) the necessary steps for industry standards bodies to clarify requirements for the new NIST standards; (2) what software, hardware, and services vendors need to do to incorporate support and possible timelines for this support; (3) how enterprises can apply these updates, (4) what you, as an IT manager, can do today to begin the transformation to PQC, and (5) what a likely post-quantum certificate migration plan might look like, including the use of hybrid certificates.
             track: Beginners